Landscaping

 A natural grass lawn does not always mix well with a puppy or dog.
 Dogs are inclined to dig, and, of course, there will also be puppy bathroom cleanups to take into consideration.
 Artificial turf can sometimes be a good solution.

-Incorporating hardscaping in your landscape design can help to designate dog-safe zones.
+Incorporating hardscaping in your landscape design can help to designate mud-free, dog-safe zones.
 Paths, raised beds, areas of gravel or low rock walls can be used to create visual interest as well as to break your yard up into separate areas.
-You can then encourage your dog to stick to one particular spot, creating a perfect yard for yourself and for your pet.

 Try making use of plants with lots of ground cover and uninviting textures close to your home, patio or other high-use areas.
 Ornamental grasses such as mondo grass, or common landscaping plants like ferns, are perfect for adding visual appeal and encouraging your pet to avoid those areas.